 In spring, when our bodies are weakened by the lack of sunlight and vital micronutrients after a long winter, we become vulnerable to colds and other viral diseases.
 As there is no cure for them, it is wiser to prevent catching a bug and feeling miserable for 7 to 10 days.
 There are well-known and simple ways to keep away from cold and flu, like washing your hands thoroughly or avoiding sick people.
-But the most important one is boosting your immunity.
+But the most important one is boosting immune systems.

 Active immune system reduces the risk of getting sick, and even if you do catch a cold, you will recover faster and the symptoms will be less intense.
-One of the most efficient ways of strengthening your immunity is extreme cold.
+One of the most efficient ways of strengthening your immunity system is extreme cold.

 Does cryotherapy boost immune system?
 And will cryotherapy help getting over a virus?